Susan Durant: Biography

 Durant was born in Stamford Hill in Middlesex, now part of London, to George and Mary Durant, née Dugdale, who were both from Devon.
 George Durant was a successful silk broker and on at least one occasion the family spent a winter in Rome which encouraged Susan Durant's interest in sculpture.

 She moved to Paris where she trained in the studio of Baron Henri de Triqueti.
 Although she established a studio in London, Durant frequently returned to Paris to work with de Triqueti either as his assistant or on common commissions.
 In 1847 she was awarded the Isis silver medal of the Society of Arts for an original portrait bust.
 From 1847 until her death, Durant frequently exhibited portrait busts at the Royal Academy in London, including a self-portrait in 1853.
 In total Durant exhibited some 38 works at the Royal Academy.

+Notable works

-Two works by Durant, The Chief Mourner and Belisarius, were featured in the Great Exhibition held in London during 1851 and her statuette of Robin Hood was shown at the 1857 Art Treasures Exhibition in Manchester.
+Two works by Durant, The Chief Mourner and Belisarius, were featured in the Great Exhibition held in London during 1851, and her statuette of Robin Hood was shown at the 1857 Art Treasures Exhibition in Manchester.
 In 1857 she created a marble bust of the American author Harriet Beecher Stowe, which is now held at the Harriet Beecher Stowe Centre in Connecticut, while Castle Howard in Yorkshire has a plaster version.
 The bust, showing Stowe garlanded with grape leaves and wearing a shawl fastened by a cameo broach of her husband, helped enhance Durant's reputation.
 The Stowe portrait and a 1863 medallion of George Grote, held by University College, London, are among the two earliest known surviving portrait works by Durant.
 In 1863 Durant was the only woman among the 14 artists commissioned by the Corporation of London to provide sculptures of figures from literature to decorate the Egyptian Hall of the Mansion House.
 Her sculpture of The Faithfull Shepherdess earned Durant a fee of £500.